 Grilling the steak:

-- (You can also use a meat thermometer that is not meant to be left in the meat.
-To check the temperature: hold the steak with tongues and insert the thermometer through the side of the steak, towards the middle.
+- To check your steaks for doneness, use a leave-in meat thermometer, it will help you track temperature the whole time.
+(You can also use a meat thermometer that is not meant to be left in the meat.
+To check the temperature: hold the steak with tongs and insert the thermometer through the side of the steak, towards the middle.
 You want to hit the reading on the thickest part and in the middle.)

-- Let it rest for about 5 minutes on a cutting board before serving.
-Make sure to slice against the grain.
+- Let them rest for about 5 minutes before slicing or serving.
+Make sure to cut against the grain.

 Notes